Loads of totally true stuff about plants along with tradition, folklore, myth, superstition and made-up stuff, but which is which?

 Sage - Salvia

 Frequently seen as an omen of death despite its springtime prettiness.
-It symbolizes purity but is said to be unlucky to bring the flower into the house if someone in the household is ill.
+It symbolizes purity but is said to be unlucky to bring the flower into the house more extreme versions of the belief say that death may occur within a year especially if someone in the household is ill.

 Napoleons favourite flower.